This Leatherthroat Chili Con Carne is an unusual recipe in that it gives you the option of using beer in the chile recipe or just drinking it!

 Learn about the history and legends of Chili, Chili Con Carne.

-1 pound small dry red kidney beans (optional pinto beans)
+- 1 pound small dried red kidney beans (optional pinto beans)

 Soak washed kidney beans overnight in 1 1/2 quarts water with a pinch of salt.
 Cook slowly next day, approximately 2 to 3 hours, until tender.
 Add additional water if the beans cook down to much.